marieotsuka/webtype-spring2022/src/notes/03-layouts.md

 </p>
 ```

 - This depends on the default `display` property of each element.
-Review: Inline vs. Block Elements.

 ## Change the Display properity